taoteg/the-works/README.md

 ## Publishing, Reviews and Submission Tracking with Git Tags

 Thankfully git has tags.
-You create one on any commit.
+You can create one on any commit.
 Annotated tags are better than lightweight ones.

 I recommend using a naming strategy for tags based on a combination of what the manuscript role is, the target entity and the date.